MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/httpgetextendedinterface-function.md

 ---
-title: "HttpGetExtendedInterface Function"
+title: HttpGetExtendedInterface Function
-ms.date: "10/07/2016"
-ms.assetid: 89120dc5-2cae-46a5-82b0-f2a06bc6a7eb
+description: Describes the HttpGetExtendedInterface function and provides the function's syntax, return value, remarks, and requirements. ms.date: 10/07/2016 ms.assetid: 89120dc5-2cae-46a5-82b0-f2a06bc6a7eb
 ---
 # HttpGetExtendedInterface Function